mr-metamorphosis/NER-UsingDistilBERT/README.md

-Creating a comprehensive README file for your code will help users understand its purpose, functionality, and how to use it effectively.
-Below is a detailed README file that explains each part of your code:

----

 # Named Entity Recognition (NER) with Hugging Face Transformers

 This repository provides an example of how to fine-tune a pre-trained Transformer model for Named Entity Recognition (NER) using the Hugging Face Transformers library.
 The dataset used in this example is the CoNLL-2003 dataset, which includes annotations for four types of entities: Person, Organization, Location, and Miscellaneous.